redsh4de/monero-site/src/content/moneropedia/en/locally-unique-host.md

 ---
-summary: 'A host defined by you and resolved only by you'
+summary: "A host defined by you and resolved only by you"
 title: Locally Unique Host
 terms: ["Locally-unique-host"]
 ---